Office of Academic Success

 - Appointments: Tutoring takes place by appointment only.
 We expect peer tutors to work directly with tutees to schedule tutoring sessions at mutually convenient times.
 We strongly encourage peer tutors to tutor students in groups.

 - Location: All tutoring sessions must be held on campus in designated study areas within the School of Nursing or in on-campus libraries.
+Tutoring sessions held off campus must be in a neutral location such as a public library or coffee shop.

 - Recordkeeping: Recording tutoring sessions helps to inform faculty of academic progress and helps the Center maintain its funding.
 Peer tutors are expected to regularly record their tutoring sessions in our online tutor log.